 How does the U.S. system compare to the health system of other countries?
-Better than you might think.
+Contrary to what you may have heard, U.S. spending on health care isn’t a drag on the economy.
 NCPA scholars have produced a thorough review of the literature to complement our book, Lives at Risk.

 A Unique Approach to Our Four Biggest Challenges

 - The lack of a real market for health insurance

 - Better Manage Seniors Health Care

 - Make Medicare Better

 - Reform Medicaid